kintohub/kintohub-docs/docs/kintoblocks.md

 1. Click on the **Ellipsis icon** of any KintoBlock card in the KintoBlocks list page to access the following options:

-   a.
-Edit Branch
+   - Edit Branch

-   b.
-View All Branches & Tags
+   - View All Branches & Tags

-   c.
-View Endpoints
+   - View Endpoints

    { Add a image of KintoBlock card displaying the above mentioned options }